rahulyadav392/Excel-Data-Analysis-Project/README.md

 - **Azure** and **AWS** also show significant presence, underlying the industry's shift towards cloud services and big data technologies.

 ![Screenshot 2025-04-25 204220](https://github.com/user-attachments/assets/5507e950-e200-4e44-8d6f-48e110042ef5)

+## 4️⃣ What is the average salary associated with the top 10 skills in the field?

+### SKILLS Used: Power Pivot

+:white_circle: **Pivot Chart**

+A Combo PivotChart was created to visualize the relationship between **Median Salary** and **Skill Likelihood (%)** based on the underlying PivotTable.

+- Primary Axis: Median Salary, represented using a Clustered Column chart type.

+- Secondary Axis: Skill Likelihood (%), displayed as a Line with Markers.

+The chart was customized to improve clarity and aesthetics:

+- A descriptive chart title and axis titles were added.

+- Lines were removed from the Skill Likelihood series to reduce visual clutter.

+- Markers were changed to diamond shapes for improved visibility.